A new study has linked a remarkable brain health benefit to eating a high-fiber diet.

 - Chopped parsley for topping (optional)

-- In a pot heat the olive oil and saute the onion and garlic until seethrough or soft.
+- In a pot heat the olive oil and saute the onion and garlic using medium heat until see-through or soft.

 - Add the tomatoes and kale, then stir in the tomato paste and seasonings.